 2. 22% 1- 5 years.

 3. 30% less than a year.

-4. Average Sobriety if most members is more than 7 years
+4. Average Sobriety of most members is more than 7 years

-Having a sponsor increases the recovery of 77% and consistently attending a home group meeting raises it to 88%.
+Having a sponsor increases recovery rates to 77% and consistently attending a home group meeting raises it to 88%.

 64% received some type of treatment or counseling such as medical, psychological, spiritual, etc. 85% of those who sought Professsional treatment after starting AA said that it played an important part of their recovery. (www.soberrecovery.com)

 Studies that follow people who complete treatment for 20 to 40 years after treatment shows that people fall into three groups of life-long recovery:

 1. Recovery Prone (they do not have an alcohol or drug relapse episode)